xyrise/gid/README.md

 # gid

-> A terminal utility for managing multiple Git configurations.
+> A terminal utility for managing multiple Git profiles.

 ## Requirements